 There is a grave danger this week for those watching global events– to become excited and drawn into alignment with pretender saviors of the vulnerable.
-Today I am trying to deliberately contemplate how Jesus came into Roman occupied Jerusalem as Savior of the World, in contrast to global leaders like Assad, Putin and Trump.
+Today I am trying to deliberately contemplate how Jesus came into Roman occupied Jerusalem as Savior of the World, in contrast to today’s global leaders.
 It seems we must continually decide who saves and how it is effectively accomplished.

 The US bombing of the Syrian air force base in retaliation for Assad’s use of chemical weapons to kill 80 defenseless civilians brought together liberals and conservatives.
 Both groups and many others share outrage at a horrific crime and guilty perpetrators.
 The defense of innocent children was the pretext and rallying cry.
 Abuses then and now are certainly barbarous and must be stopped, but how?